ItsMotive/SQL-Cheat-Sheet/README.md

   - Write a solution to find the average activity time of each machine
   ```
-  with cte as (
+  WITH cte as (
-  select
+  SELECT
     a.machine_id,
     a.process_id,
     a.timestamp as start_time,
     b.timestamp as end_time
-  from Activity as a
+  FROM Activity as a
-  join Activity as b
+  JOIN Activity as b
-  on a.machine_id = b.machine_id
+  ON a.machine_id = b.machine_id
-  and a.process_id = b.process_id
+  AND a.process_id = b.process_id
-  and a.activity_type = 'start'
+  AND a.activity_type = 'start'
-  and b.activity_type = 'end'
+  AND b.activity_type = 'end'
   )
-  select
+  SELECT
     machine_id,
     round(avg(end_time - start_time)::numeric, 3) as processing_time
-  from cte
+  FROM cte
-  group by machine_id
+  GROUP BY machine_id
   ```
   Result:
   | machine_id | processing_time |